 - 1.1 Boston Borough Council (BBC) is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-BBC also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2 In discharging this overall responsibility, BBC is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, including arrangements for the management of risk. - The Council has approved and adopted a code of corporate governance, which is due to be reviewed in line with the latest guidance, this work will be undertaken in 2022.
+BBC also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2 In discharging this overall responsibility, BBC is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, including arrangements for the management of risk. - 1.3 The Council has approved and adopted a code of corporate governance, which is currently under review and will be concluded in 2023.
 This will be to ensure it is consistent with the principles of the latest CIPFA / SOLACE Framework Delivering Good Governance in Local Government guidance.
-A copy of the Council's code is on our website at www.boston.gov.uk or can be obtained from the Council offices.
-This statement explains how the Council has met the requirements of the Accounts and Audit (England) Regulations 2015, which requires all relevant bodies to prepare an annual governance statement
+This statement explains how the Council has met the requirements of the Accounts and Audit (England) Regulations 2015, which requires all relevant bodies to prepare an Annual Governance Statement